Spicy Mexican Chicken Tortilla Soup

 - If using leftover chicken to save time: You can also use leftover shredded chicken if you have some in your fridge/freezer.
 Thaw it in the fridge if frozen first.
 Then add it to the pot when you add everything else in step 2 (except the rice).
 Simmer for 5 minutes and then add the rice.
 The soup will be done and ready to serve once the rice is fully cooked.

 - To save time with the tortilla chips: Feel free to use store-bought tortilla chips if you like and want to save time.
-Or you can make then up to three days in advance.
-You can also make the tortilla strips up to three days in advance.
+You could also make the tortilla strips up to three days in advance.
 Just salt them once fried, and store in an airtight container in a cool dry place.
 Double check that the container is sealed properly to ensure that they stay fresh and crunchy!

 - To make this gluten-free: Every ingredient in the soup is naturally gluten-free, but you will need to use gluten-free corn tortillas to make the tortilla chips.
 I also recommend checking the ingredients label on your canned chopped tomatoes to make sure that there isn’t any hidden added gluten in it.

 - To make this dairy-free: Omit the cooking cream.
-The soup tastes delicious and is fabulous with or without the cream!
+The soup tastes delicious with or without the cream.

 - To freeze: Cool the soup in the fridge and then transfer it to freezer safe containers.
 You can store the soup in the freezer for up to three months.
 To reheat, thaw in the fridge overnight and reheat in a pot on the stovetop, or in a dish/bowl in the microwave.

 - Saturated Fat: 11.1g